 After the birth of our Savior, the family travels to Jerusalem's temple to present him before God and to give the required offering.
 Unable to afford the more costly offering of a one-year-old lamb and either a dove or pigeon (Leviticus 12:6) they give the fall less expensive two pigeons or doves (Leviticus 12:8, Luke 2:24).

-The appearance of the Magi, shortly after Mary and Joseph arrive back in Bethlehem, completely changes the financial status of the family.
-These "wise men" were influential and rich members of one of Parthia's two ruling classes who were willing to travel over 1,000 miles to WORSHIP (not merely honor, see Matthew 2:2) the King of Kings.
-Such dignitaries brought FAR MORE treasure as an offering to Christ than most people think.
+The appearance of the Magi, shortly after the family arrives back in Bethlehem, completely changes the financial status of the family.
+These "wise men" were influential and rich members of one of Parthia's two ruling classes who were willing to travel over 1,000 miles to worship (not merely honor, see Matthew 2:2) the King of Kings.
+Such dignitaries brought far more treasure and riches, as an offering to Christ, than most people think.

 "The Parthians regarded Jesus as royalty, and it was the ancient custom to give a royal personage a truly worthy gift when coming into his presence.
-Since the Parthian Magi were directed to Jesus by an angel of God, their sense of awe likely resulted in unusually large gifts being given to Jesus" (first revised edition, chapter 9, parts 1 and 3)
+Since the Parthian Magi were directed to Jesus by an angel of God, their sense of awe likely resulted in unusually large gifts being given to Jesus" (first revised edition, chapter 9)

-After the wise men leave Bethlehem, an angel tells Joseph to take his family and flee to Egypt (Matthew 2:13 - 15).
+After the rich Magi leave Bethlehem, an angel tells Joseph to take his family and flee to Egypt (Matthew 2:13 - 15).
 Mary and Joseph, who only recently barely afforded a temple offering of two birds, now have the financial means to not only travel to Egypt (a fulfillment of prophecy, Matthew 2:13 - 15) but also to stay there at least five months!

 "the Parthian Magi had lavished gifts of gold, frankincense, and myrrh upon Jesus when they had visited him shortly after his birth . . .
-Jesus (as the first born son and head of the household after Joseph's death) could have tapped that wealth to provide for his family's needs without having to work as a carpenter." (ibid. page 399)
+Jesus (as the firstborn son and head of the household after Joseph's death) could have tapped that wealth to provide for his family's needs without having to work as a carpenter." (ibid. page 399)

-The wealth freely given by the wise men may have also made possible the prophetic ministry of Jesus.
+The riches freely given by the wise men may have also funded Jesus' ministry.
+Consider the following.
 There is no hint in the gospels that Christ ever asked for donations to help fund his ministry.
-Judas regularly stole from the group's money bag (John 12:6), which he carried (John 12:6, 13:29), and which would be easily noticeable had the group had little or no cash.
+Judas regularly stole from the disciple's collective money bag (John 12:6, 13:29), an act which would be easily noticeable had the group had little or no cash.
 We also have indications that the group regularly gave money to the poor (John 12:5, 13:29).
-Jesus had enough finances not only to take care of his disciples but also to give to the less fortunate.
-It is entirely possible that the rich Magi gave enough in their worship of Jesus to fund his public preaching of the gospel!
+Where did all this support come from if not the Magi?